nushell/nushell.github.io/commands/docs/start.md

 title: start
 categories: |
   filesystem
-version: 0.75.0
+version: 0.76.0
 filesystem: |
-  Open a folder or file in the default application or viewer.
+  Open a folder,file or website in the default application or viewer.
 usage: |
-  Open a folder or file in the default application or viewer.
+  Open a folder,file or website in the default application or viewer.
 ---

 # <code>{{ $frontmatter.title }}</code> for filesystem